| |

 In 1895, Farrand & Votey rebuilt the 1889 Roosevelt organ as their Opus 791.
 Farrand & Votey retained the Roosevelt chests, but installed electro-pneumatic action to activate the primary valves.
 The couplers were converted to electric action, and three couplers added.
 An 8' Dulciana (with pipes marked "Dolce") replaced the 2-2/3' Octave Quint on the Great.
 Farrand & Votey also installed an automatic player mechanism in a niche behind the music rack, but it is no longer extant.
 A Spencer blower was added about 1914, replacing the original Judson water motor.

-Beginning in 2007, the firm of Glück New York has been working to restore the organ, retaining the electrical action added in 1895 by Farrand & Votey.
+Beginning in 2007, the organ building firm of Glück New York has been working to restore the organ, retaining the electrical action added in 1895 by Farrand & Votey.
 To date, the case has been leveled and several stops are again playable.
-Additional restoration work will occur as funds become available.
-On October 13, 2008, the organ received a Citation from the Organ Historical Society. |
+Additional restoration work will occur as funding becomes available.

 |